Copeta/Coursera_project/README.md

-#Coursera peer-graded project
+# Coursera peer-graded project

-##Bash, make, Git and GitHub
+## Bash, make, Git and GitHub

 Date and time at which make was run:
-Sat Jun  6 18:15:35 CEST 2020
+Sat Jun  6 18:52:27 CEST 2020

 Number of code lines in guessinggame.sh is 41